cockroachdb/docs/src/current/_includes/v22.2/prod-deployment/healthy-crdb-memory.md

-**Expected values for a healthy cluster**: RSS minus Go Total and CGo Total should not exceed 100 MiB.
-Go Allocated should not exceed a few hundred MiB.
-CGo Allocated should not exceed the `--cache` size.
+**Expected values for a healthy cluster**: Go Allocated will depend on workload but should not exceed `--max-sql-memory` by more than 100%.
+CGo Allocated should not exceed the `--cache` size and CGo Total should not exceed the `--cache` size by more than 15%.